anxinzhou/py-path-oram/README.md

 The initialization time (Need a full binary tree with level 10)  is 3.05 s.
 The average write time is 0.033s.
 The average read time is 0.034s.

+## For Recursive Path oram

+No much difference from non-recursive path oram except store position map recursively.

+### Performance

+Currently, very slow...

+For 500 files
+The average read time is 2.78s.
+The average write time is 2.25s.

+For 1000 files
+The average read time is 11.67s.
+The average write time is 15.93s.